justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 # Wizard: Tower Mage

 _Tower Mages are recluses that practice their arts away from civilization, developing a particular talent for scroll scribing.
-Among their number are researchers, necromancers, and enchanters._
+Many run their own ateliers supplying buyers with handmade scrolls._

 #### Read Magic